 Sorry, can't really think of one, haha!

-Our new Artist Collaboration cover designs illustrated by Maggie are now available to for pre-orders.
-They're available in both Wirebound and Threadbound format. get one today!
+Our new Artist Collaboration cover designs illustrated by Maggie are now available for orders.
+They're available in both Wirebound and Threadbound format.
+Get one today!